A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 Optimizing the WordPress tables is also crucial.

-Use WP-Optimize to delete used tables.
+Use WP-Optimize to delete unused tables.
 However, you should run backups before attempting such actions.
-Just in case it didn’t go as well as planned.
+Just in case it doesn’t go as planned.

 5. Use a Content Delivery Network

-When a user requests information from your website, the content or request has to travel from your website origin server to the client’s computer, then its browser.
-This process can significantly have a negative impact on loading time.
+When a user requests information from your website, the content or request must travel from your website’s origin server to the client’s computer, then to their browser.
+This process can significantly impact loading time.

 A CDN (Content Delivery Network) stores cached copies of your website’s static content across geographically distributed servers to simplify these processes.
-So, for each user request, instead of serving it from the host origin server, the CDN serves the content from the nearest location to the user, reducing load times.
+For each user request, instead of serving it from the host origin server, the CDN serves the content from the nearest location to the user, thereby reducing load times.

 This allows users to access content from the server closest to them, significantly reducing load times for geographically diverse visitors.

 When you use a content delivery network like Cloudflare, your website benefits from its 200+ edge server locations across the globe.
-This brings your website content faster to users, irrespective of their location.
+This brings your website content to users faster, regardless of their location.

 You can sign up for a free Cloudflare account, which should be sufficient for most small WordPress sites.